mountainprotocol/tokens/README.md

 #### Events

-- `AddressBlacklisted(address indexed addr)`: Emitted when an address is blacklisted.
+- `AddressBlocklisted(address indexed addr)`: Emitted when an address is blocklisted.
-- `AddressUnBlacklisted(address indexed addr)`: Emitted when an address is removed from the blacklist.
+- `AddressUnBlocklisted(address indexed addr)`: Emitted when an address is removed from the blocklist.
-- `RewardMultiplier(uint256 indexed addr)`: Emitted when the reward multiplier has changed.
+- `RewardMultiplier(uint256 indexed value)`: Emitted when the reward multiplier has changed.
 - `Transfer(from indexed addr, to uint256, amount uint256)`: Emitted when transferring tokens.

 #### Roles

 - MINTER_ROLE: Grants the ability to mint tokens.
 - BURNER_ROLE: Grants the ability to burn tokens.
-- BLACKLIST_ROLE: Grants the ability to manage the blacklist.
+- BLOCKLIST_ROLE: Grants the ability to manage the blocklist.
 - ORACLE_ROLE: Grants the ability to update the reward multiplier.
 - UPGRADE_ROLE: Grants the ability to upgrade the contract.
+- PAUSE_ROLE: Grants the ability to pause/unpause the contract.